 Treat yo'self at the ultra-stylish Garrison Hotel.
 It was once the police station, and so still has six original cells with bunk beds.
 A budget way to stay in a fancy hotel with a lovely bar and restaurant.

-First time climbing Ben Nevis?
-We’d recommend going in the summer (between May and September).
+First time climbing The Ben?
+We'd recommend going in the summer (between May and September).
 While reasonable weather in Scotland is never really guaranteed, these months give you your best chances of clear skies and the best possible Ben Nevis experience.

 Keep in mind that high winds, poor visibility, rains and even snow are possible at any time – and the summit is much, much colder than the base – so it's important to pack layers even if you're hiking in summer.